ETFs vs. Mutual Funds for Seniors

 Frequently Asked Questions

-Are ETFs generally more tax-efficient than Mutual Funds?
+Are ETFs more tax-efficient than Mutual Funds?

-Yes, due to their unique structure, ETFs often have tax advantages over mutual funds.
+Yes, due to their structure, ETFs often have tax advantages over mutual funds.
 They typically generate fewer capital gains because they can swap out securities in-kind without triggering a taxable event.

 Which is more cost-effective: ETFs or Mutual Funds?